Amanda Schultz Patrick, C.P.A., board president

 Rigoberto Ramos, Jr., board secretary

 Rigo Ramos is a training supervisor for the United States Air Force, attached to the 55th Wing at Offutt Air Force Base.
 He joined the tenor section of Voices of Omaha in 2014, serving as volunteer coordinator for the chorus.
 He joined the board of directors in 2015.
-Growing up in Chicago and Puerto Rico, Ramos’ bi-lingual abilities and organizational skill make him a valuable addition to Voices of Omaha chorus and its board of directors.
+Growing up in Chicago and Puerto Rico, Ramos’ bi-lingual abilities and organizational skill make him a valuable member of the Voices of Omaha chorus and board of directors.

 View Ramos’ complete professional profile on LinkedIn.